-So how can you create the perfect rock garden?
-We’ve gathered 15 calming rock garden ideas (dry ones, too) that will help inspire you to build a rock garden you’ll never want to leave.
+If it’s inspiration you need, check out these 16 calming rock garden ideas (dry ones, too) that will help inspire you to build a rock garden you’ll never want to leave:

 Glad you asked.
 Also known as a rockery or alpine garden, a rock garden features and accentuates various carefully arranged rocks, stones, and boulders.
 Between these rocks’ gaps and crevices grow drought-tolerant plants, like succulents, Agastache, or cacti, that add aesthetic value to the garden and highlight your favorite stones.

 Rock gardens are perfect for homeowners or first-time gardeners who want to get creative with their landscape but prefer less mowing and weed pulling.
 These gardens grow best in well-drained soil, are low-maintenance, and don’t need a lot of watering.

 Adding a small pond to your rock garden — or adding a small rock garden around your pond — will turn that yard space into a quiet oasis.

 Set up a small bench by the water’s edge and enjoy watching the dragonflies zip through the ornamental grasses, or throw a few stones in the water to make calming wavelets.
 Let the hours slip on by as you listen to the birds and maybe see a frog, or two, jump on by.

 A gorgeous bridge adds a sense of unity to your rock garden and brings you closer to the rushing water.
 You can make it big enough to extend over the garden’s small creek, or tiny enough to add garden decor and aesthetics.